scampion/Free-and-Open-source-software-licenses/slides.md

 --

-The categories we'll looking today :
+The categories we will be looking at today :

 --